Christo-disc0/Animations/README.md

-How to create, manipulate, and animate shapes with the D3 JavaScript library and Scalable Vector Graphics (SVG).
+How to create interactive animations with the D3 JavaScript library and Scalable Vector Graphics (SVG).